Updated August 4, 2023

 Difference Between Dividends EX-Date vs Record Date

-Record date: A record date Is a date on which day whomsoever will hold the share will receive the dividend.
-An investor must buy shares prior to the ex-dividend date to own them on the record date and to be eligible for the dividend.
-Even though investors holding shares for months and selling shares just before the ex-dividend date will disqualify investors from the dividend payment.
+Record Date: A record date is when whoever holds the share will receive the dividend.
+An investor must buy shares before the ex-dividend date to own them on the record date and be eligible for the dividend.
+Even though investors are holding shares for months and selling shares just before the ex-dividend date will disqualify investors from the dividend payment.

 A dividend is a profit distributed to a shareholder by the company.
-To understand the basics of dividends one must understand four important dates regarding dividend
+One must understand four important dividend dates to understand the basics of dividends.

 - Declaration Date